scala-interop/slinc/core/docs/_docs/reference/usage.md

 case class div_t(quot: Int, rem: Int) derives Struct
 ```

-These struct analogs can be composed with any type that has a Send and/or Receive defined for it.
+These struct analogs can be composed with any type that has a `DescriptorOf` defined for it.